simzzz/ethereum-monitor-tool/README.md

 }
 ```

-To change default configuration loo at defaultConfig.json.
-We should have at least 1 rule set.
+To change default configuration look at defaultConfig.json.
+We should have at least 1 rule.